 Christmas from a nutritional perspective

-Let us quickly for a minute observe the winter/Christmas time from a nutritional perspective, this is the time of year where one’s health can easily be compromised.
+Let us quickly for a minute observe the winter/Christmas time from a nutritional perspective, this is the time of year where one's health can easily be compromised.
 The months are much colder and we seek solace in comfort food, sounds wonderful right?
+On the contrary, we are so eager to start the new year on positive note.

 Well what if said "comfort food" was food high in refined sugar, unhealthy carbohydrates and saturates fats?
 Then that would be the recipe for disaster me thinks.
 I affirm how easy it is to succumb to "feel good foods", our bodies crave something pleasurable, this is the stimuli of endorphin's.